-While a matriculated M.Div. student, coursework taken at institutions other than CST is limited to a total of 18 units.
-Whether through institutions where cross-registration does exist (Claremont Graduate University, Academy of Jewish Religion, California or University of the West, Pomona College, Pitzer College), local institutions where coursework would be transferred into CST (Episcopal Theological School of Claremont, Fuller Theological Seminary, etc.), or through online courses taken from any institution world-wide, M.Div. students cannot take more than 18 units through Concurrent Enrollment.
+While a matriculated M.Div. student, coursework taken at institutions other than CST is limited to a total of 18 credits.
+Whether through institutions where cross-registration does exist, local institutions where coursework would be transferred into CST, or through online courses taken from any institution world-wide, M.Div. students cannot take more than 18 credits through Concurrent Enrollment.

-Joint Master of Divinity/Episcopal Theological School of Claremont Students
+Joint Master of Divinity/Episcopal Theological School of Los Angeles Students

-Students in the Joint CST/ETSC M.Div. program must complete the entire curriculum at ETSC and the following 24 additional units (for the equivalent of one-third of their degree) at Claremont School of Theology:
+Students in the Joint CST/ETSLA M.Div. program must complete the entire curriculum at Bloy House and the following 24 additional credits (for the equivalent of one-third of their degree) at Claremont School of Theology:

-TIR3001 Interreligious Dialogue and Leadership 3 units TCE3080/3081 Field Education I and II 6 units
+TIR3001Interreligious Dialogue and Leadership

+TCE3080/3081 Field Education I and II

+6 credits

+Free Electives

+15 credits

-Free Electives Total units at Claremont School of Theology
+Total credits at Claremont School of Theology

+24 credits